NJeffRob/njeffrob.github.io/_posts/2023-08-24-cool_poster.md

 ![]({{ site.baseurl }}/images/Nick_Roberts_alumni-1.png)

-This lovely poster was made by Harshita Pasumarthi, who, if she keeps up with it, looks to have a bright future in  science communication.
+This lovely poster was made by Harshita Pasumarthi (instagram: harshita_s33), who, if she keeps up with it, looks to have a bright future in  science communication.
 Thanks Harshita for taking the time to do this!
 Very awesome.